AppPlatform-Templates/supervisord-appplatform/GETTING_STARTED.md

 ## Deployment Methods

-### Method 1: Deploy to DigitalOcean Button (Recommended)
+### Method 1: Deploy to DigitalOcean Button (Quickest)

-This is the easiest way to get started!
+This is the fastest way to see the template in action!

 1. Click the "Deploy to DO" button in the README
-2. Authorize GitHub access (if needed)
-3. Review the configuration
+2. Review the configuration
-4. Click "Deploy"
+3. Click "Create App"

 The button will:
-- Automatically fork the repository to your GitHub account
+- Deploy the app directly from the template repository
 - Use the `.do/deploy.template.yaml` configuration
-- Deploy your app to DigitalOcean App Platform
+- Create a running instance on DigitalOcean App Platform

-**Important**: After deployment, you should:
-- Replace the example Flask app with your actual application
-- Update `config/supervisord.conf` with your processes
+**Important**: This deploys from the template repo, not your own fork.
+To customize:
+1. Fork the repository to your GitHub account
+2. Update the app settings in App Platform to point to your fork
+3. Customize `app/app.py` and `config/supervisord.conf`
-- Push changes to trigger auto-deployment
+4. Push changes to your fork to trigger deployments

 ### Method 2: Manual Fork and Deploy